openhab/openhab-addons/addons/voice/org.openhab.voice.pollytts/README.md

-# Pollytts Text-to-Speech
+# Polly Text-to-Speech

 ## Overview

-PollyTTS is a TTS voice service for Openhab 2.x utilizing a Internet based TTS service provided by amazon called Polly.
+PollyTTS is a TTS voice service for openHAB utilizing an Internet based TTS service provided by Amazon called Polly.
 Will generate speech from both plain text input and Speech Synthesis Markup Language.
 There are servers set in various geographic locations.
 It requires a set of API keys provided by Amazon to get access to the service.
 Provides multiple languages and multiple voices for each language. https://aws.amazon.com/polly/

 ## Samples